 - Ubuntu 16.04

-The initial IBM App Connect Enterprise v11 announcement also included a statement of direction regarding further platforms (not in the above lists):- IBM AIX, Linux on IBM Power and IBM System Z. In particular, users waiting for support for IBM AIX are encouraged to join the IBM App Connect Early Experience Program.
+The initial IBM App Connect Enterprise v11 announcement also included a statement of direction regarding further platforms (not in the above lists) including Linux on IBM Power and IBM System Z. Users waiting for currently unsupported platforms are encouraged to join the IBM App Connect Early Experience Program.

 How can I try out IBM App Connect Enterprise software?